-The best pre-workout supplement can enhance energy, power, and cognition as you… run?
+The best pre-workout products can enhance energy, power, and cognition as you… run?

 Although you might not associate your favorite gym juice with longer distances and faster paces, pre-workout powders aren’t just for bodybuilders.
 You may find that the best pre-workout for running lands in your training bag alongside intra-workout carbohydrates and a post-recovery protein shake.